kljr/SpringboardVM/README.md

 ##Useful shell aliases

-Add these to your .profile or .bash_profile.
+Add these to your .bashrc.
 They are also available by default on the virtual machine.
-See templates/profile_host for a template formatted for copying and pasting.
+See templates/bashrc_host for a template formatted for copying and pasting.

 > Directory switching